TengMCing/PhD/Thesis/04-chap4.html.md

 ## R package: autovi {#sec-autovi}

 The main purpose of `autovi` is to provide rejection decisions and $p$-values for testing whether a regression model is correctly specified.
 The package introduces a novel approach to automating statistical analysis, particularly in the interpretation of residual plots.
 The name `autovi` stands for automated visual inference.
-While initially designed for linear regression residual diagnostics, it has the potential to be extended to broader visual inference applications, as we'll discuss in section @sec-autovi-infrastructure.
+While initially designed for linear regression residual diagnostics, it has the potential to be extended to broader visual inference applications, as we discuss in section @sec-autovi-infrastructure.

 ### Implementation {#sec-autovi-implementation}